 If it’s not finalized yet, what’s the state of it now?

-Jeff Pilson: We’re trying to finalize it and it’s looking really good.
+Jeff Pilson: We’re trying to finalize it, and it’s looking really good.
 Looking really good.
-But when everything is… When all the agreements have been dotted and everything’s agreed with everybody… then we will make a real announcement.
+But when everything is… When all the agreements have been dotted, and everything’s agreed with everybody… then we will make an actual announcement.
 Hopefully will be doing that soon.

-There are couple of Japanese dates announced already but…
+There are a couple of Japanese dates announced already, but…

 Jeff Pilson: If we do it, that’s all it is.
 It’s going to be Japan shows only.
 So it would be just six shows in Japan.